wpengine/github-action-wpe-site-deploy/DEVELOPMENT.md

 ## Getting Started

+Before you get started, we recommend installing [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating).

-1. Clone the repository
+1. Clone the repository and `cd` into it.
+2. Run `nvm use` to make sure you have the right `node` and `npm` versions.
-2. Run `npm install`
+3. Run `npm install`.
 ## Git Workflows

 We use the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The workflow for a typical code change looks like this: